eyesjapan-admin/fabcoffee/README.md

 ## Authors
 ---------------
-This project was possible because of cooperation between [Eyes, JAPAN Co.
+This project was made possible because of cooperation between [Eyes, JAPAN Co.
 Ltd.](http://nowhere.co.jp) and the [University of Wuppertal](http://www.uni-wuppertal.de).

 ## Contribution
 ---------------